 escape and being fabulous with glam queen Kyle, who Simon calls

-and by Samuel Barnett in New York scenes.
+Luke Ward-Wilkinson, and adult Simon by Samuel Barnett in New York

 In one episode, Simon's father, an